kenjitheman/scanp/README.md

 └── README.md
 ```

-## installation
+## Installation

 ```shell
 go get github.com/kenjitheman/portscan
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)